Neat-Keat/TUnotes/SEM5/BIOL200/Day 7.md

 	- sugar + phospate + nitrogenous base
 	- sugar is deoxyribose in DNA or ribose in RNA
 	- Nitrogenouse bases include
-		- purines: adenine and guanince
+		- purines: adenine and guanine
 		- pyrimidines: thymine, cytosine, uracil
 	- Nucleotides connected by phosphodiester bonds